 Stole Ends: Quick Tips

-The other day I was in the Ecclesiastical Sewing Workroom, putting the finishing touches on a pastoral stole and I thought it was a good time to pull the camera out and snap a few shots so that I can talk through finishing tips on stole ends.
+The other day I was in the Ecclesiastical Sewing Workroom, putting the finishing touches on a pastoral stole and I thought it was a good time to pull the camera out and snap a few shots so that I could talk through finishing tips on stole ends.
 Now, there are many ways to finish a stole end.
 I might employ any of several methods to finish a stole end.
-Much depends on the type of fabric, the weight of the fabric, the time available to work on the project and other conditions as they arise.
+Much depends on the type of fabric, the weight of the fabric, the time available to work on the project, and other conditions as they arise.

 The most frequent methods I use to finish stole ends are mitered corners and folded corners.
 Today we will look at mitered corners.
 To prepare for mitered corners, the stole sides and bottoms are folded into place and pressed.